cognitiveprince/paradox_docs/getting started.md

     Step 3.
 Enter the TS1 and TS2 values in the canny block.

     Step 4.
-The altered image will be displayed in the erode block.
+The altered image will be displayed in the canny block.
 1. Erode

     Step 1.
 Take the read image block and select the image you want to read.